thinkAG Virtual Career Expo

 - Growing Green - Through this interactive resource students explore the concepts of climate and climate change, investigate the impact on agriculture, and are challenged to propose solutions to help farmers mitigate or adapt to the changes.
 The exercises and activities will help science students understand how climate change affects the real world.
 This resource introduces concepts of heat and moisture exchange and interactions between geographical landscape and temperature.
 View Resource.

 Thank you for your interest, registration has closed.
-Check back in 2022!
+Check back later!

 Environmental Science 20